List of Central Coast Mariners FC records and statistics

 Central Coast Mariners Football Club is an Australian professional association football club based in Tuggerah, Gosford.
 The club was formed in 2005 and is one of the founding members of the A-League Men.
 The club has participated in every A-League Men season from its inception.

 The list encompasses the honours won by Central Coast, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Mariners players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Central Coast Stadium, the club's home ground since its formation, and other temporary home grounds, are also included.

 Central Coast Mariners have won four top-flight titles.
 The club's record appearance maker is John Hutchinson, who made 271 appearances between 2005 and 2015.
 Matt Simon is Central Coast Mariners' record goalscorer, scoring 66 goals in total.

-All figures are correct as of the match played on 11 March 2023.
+All figures are correct as of the match played on 2 April 2024.

 Honours and achievements

 The Mariners' first ever silverware was won shortly after their foundation, in the 2005 A-League Pre-Season Challenge Cup.
-They next won the A-League Premiership in 2007–08, which they won again in 2011–12.
+They next won the A-League Premiership in 2007–08, which they won again in 2011–12, and later in 2023–24.
+Their first A-League Championship was won in 2013, which they won again ten years later in 2023.
+In 2024, they have won their first continental title after being crowned as the 2023–24 AFC Cup champions.